Managed Workflows for Apache Airflow (MWAA)

 Connections

-When using connections to other AWS services within DAGs, please specify either the internal Docker IP address of the LocalStack container or host.docker.internal
+When incorporating connections to other AWS services within your DAGs, it is crucial to specify either the internal Docker IP address of the LocalStack container or utilize host.docker.internal

 .